talseg/music-cards-player/README.md

 3. The track starts playing **inside the app** — full song, straight to your speakers.

 The whole point is that it stays **blind**: scanning a card with an ordinary QR scanner opens Spotify and shows the song's title, artist, and artwork — giving the answer away.
 This player hides all of that.
 Players just hear the song, guess its title, artist, and release year, then flip the card to check.

-Playback runs through Spotify's **Web Playback SDK**, so the Spotify app never has to open and the answer never appears on screen.

 ---